FRONTPAGE > News

 Download that resolution here.

-Since then, the UN has stated that exploration or exploitation of the mineral resources in the area is in violation of international law if the local people is not consulted, something which is evident that they are not.
+Since then, the UN has stated that exploration or exploitation of the mineral resources in the area is in violation of international law if the local people has not given its consent, something which is evident that they have not.

 The majority of the Sahrawi people has lived in refugee camps since Morocco illegally invaded the territory.
 The Sahrawis remaining under occupation, and who speak out for the independence, are subject to severe human rights violations.
 Morocco fails to respect the more than 100 UN resolutions that call for the right to self-determination to be respected.